top of page

 Manufacturing leather goods in Nigeria is inherently fragile: inconsistency in materials, power, tooling, supply chains, standardisation, process memory.

-For eight years, we have been manufacturing within this fragility, learning its processes, absorbing its shocks, adapting constantly.
-This year, we decided adaptation was no longer enough.
+We have been manufacturing within this fragility, learning its processes, absorbing its shocks, adapting constantly.

 This is where the notion of responsibility became clear.